tuadmin/lessql/docs/context.md

 By design, statements in LessQL are always bound to a context.
-Each statement will be executed at most once in its context, with the result cached inside the context.
+Each statement will be executed at most once in its context, with the result being cached inside the context.
 The result cache is then used in eager loading.

-There are cases where you need to execute a statement multiple times or LessQL fetches too many objects because of eager loading.
+There are cases where you need to execute a statement multiple times or you want to fetch objects in isolation, e.g. when too many objects are eagerly loaded.
 Use `$context->clear()` to clone the context with an empty cache:

 ```php